Konsolidate-eu/solid-auth/README.md

 You can find extra explanation for this repository in the [document](https://www.konsolidate.eu/stories/solid-spring) we posted on the Konsolidate website.

-Remark: this code is not tested for production.
+Remark: this code is not tested for production and may be outdated at any point in time.

 ## ⚡ Requirements
 - [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)